15 amazing Rome landmarks & attractions to visit

 1. Colosseum

-Good to know: The Colosseum is always exceptionally busy.
-Do not turn up without booking a ‘Skip the Line’ ticket in advance.
+Insider travel tip: The Colosseum is always exceptionally busy.
+Believe me when I say that you do not want to turn up without booking a ‘Skip the Line’ ticket in advance.

 2. Vatican City, St Peter’s Square & Sistine Chapel

-Be brave and make your way up the 551 crowded spiral steps to the dome for incredible views across the city.
-However, while the panorama is wonderful, hold fire if you suffer from claustrophobia.
+Be brave and make your way up the 551 crowded spiral steps to the dome for incredible views across the city – trust me, it’s worth it for the views!
+That said, while the panorama is wonderful, I’d recommend holding fire if you suffer from claustrophobia.

 There is an enormous amount to see in Vatican City alone.
 From the Borgia Apartments to the Vatican Library, you’ll need to cherry pick what’s most interesting to you.
 Unless of course you’ve got heaps of time!